 - Information/content provided on wayfinding signs

 The Role of a Wayfinding Consultant

 A wayfinding consultant will analyse a place – exploring routes and plans; examining sight lines; identifying existing cues and decision points.
 This analysis will highlight where interventions are needed and for what purpose.
 It’s then a question of selecting the best tool for communicating the information – whether it’s explicit guidance or more intuitive.
-This will involve working with the the wider design team (e.g architects, lighting designers etc) to create an integrated, holistic approach.
+This will involve working with the wider design team (e.g architects, interior, landscape and lighting designers etc) to create an integrated, holistic approach.
 With the wayfinding consultant typically taking responsibility for the design of any sign and graphic elements.

 The aim of any wayfinding project should be to provide guidance when and where it’s needed, but merge into the background when not required.